-Rhode Island has recently passed two new LGBTQ+ bills into law.
-The first bill (2021-H 5741, 2021-S 0755) makes single-user restrooms in public places nongender specific.
+In 2021, Rhode Island passed two LGBTQ+ bills into law.
+The first bill (2021-H 5741, 2021-S 0755) makes single-user restrooms in public places non-gender specific.

 The second bill (2021-H 6215, 2021-S 0563) updates the definition of sexual orientation in regard to fair housing practices and eliminates an exemption that allowed discrimination based on gender identity or expression in owner-occupied buildings of three units or less.